oliver-ode/TryHackMe/README.md

 # TryHackMe

-This will contain my solutions and work for different TryHackMe problems.
 Cyber Security has been something that has interested me for a while yet I have never really got around do learning it.
 I recently stumbled across TryHackMe and after doing some research into it decided to give it a go.
+This will contain my solutions and work for different TryHackMe problems.
+TryHackMe involves different modules that can either be categorized as tutorial/teaching modules or challenge modules.
+The tutorial/teaching modules basically provide the solutions or at least explain how to do it in more than enough detail which means that I will tend to only note down the actual answer that TryHackMe is looking for.
+For the challenge or CTF based modules I will provide as much information as possible about my thought process and what I am actually thinking and trying to do when working through the problems.

 ## Modules